bumoproject/bumo-docs-en/docs/sto_10.md

 ### controllerTransfer

-In some jurisdictions, an issuer (or an entity entrusted by an issuer) may need to retain the ability to forcibly transfer tokens.
+> Note: In some jurisdictions, an issuer (or an entity entrusted by an issuer) may need to retain the ability to forcibly transfer tokens.
 This may be to resolve legal disputes or court orders, or to remedy the loss of investors who are inaccessible to their private keys.

 - Description

   Allow authorized addresses to pass tokens between any two token holders.

 - Entry function

-  main
+  `main`

 - Parameter

     ```json
     {